-Join Gini von Courter for an in-depth discussion in this video Using Mail Merge with an Excel table, part of Mail Merge in Depth with Word 2016.
+Join Gini von Courter for an in-depth discussion in this video Using Mail Merge with an Excel table, part of Word 2016: Mail Merge in Depth.

 - [Voiceover] Most organizations…have volumes of data stored in Microsoft Excel…and it's easy to see why.…Excel is incredibly powerful and yet it's simple to use,…easier to use than Access, for example.…When you want to be able to create a new data set,…it's easy to use when you wanna be able…to sort and filter and analyze your data…and it gives you powerful tools that you can use.…Let's see how we can use Microsoft Excel…as a data source for our Mail Merge.…We're here in our letter…and I'm going to go to the Mailings tab,…select Recipients, Use an Existing List.…

 Now I need to navigate…to where I saved my Excel worksheet…and it's on my Desktop, Exercise Files, Chapter One,…and the file that I want to open…is Catalog Requests.xlsx.…That's the Excel file.…Now you also see Catalog Requests.csv,…I actually tucked that in here in case you wanna play…with bringing in Comma Separated Value or CSV information.…Either one provides similar data,…except CSV files can only have one data set,…whereas Excel workbooks can have multiple sheets.…